 It’s not easy being green — but it’s well worth it.
-With each passing year and continually rising CO2 levels, just about every industry is looking for ways to green it up and cut back on emissions.
+With each passing year and continually rising CO2 levels, just about every industry is looking for ways to green living and cut back on emissions.
 And that includes the residential construction industry, especially for multifamily dwellings.
 To help renters, we at ABODO apartments try to stay on top of these housing trends, and we’ve found that many apartment complexes already have a leg-up on eco-friendliness compared with single-family homes.
 Green living in an apartment building is feasible and has become very trendy.

 Households in apartment buildings with more than five units use about half the energy of other types of homes, the U.S. Energy Information Administration found.
 And between 1980 and 2009, those five-plus-unit buildings saw their per-household energy use for space heating drop by 48%.
 Considering the amount of outdated infrastructure involved, that is a remarkable drop in energy usage.